 And don’t you dare leave out the raisins--unless you sub them with chocolate chips!

 There are a couple of different ways to make coconut macaroons.
-You can use egg whites and sugar, or you can use sweetened condensed milk.
-I prefer the sweetened condensed milk version because I like them dense and chewy.
+You can use beaten egg whites and sugar, or you can use sweetened condensed milk.
+The egg white version is light and crispy/tender, while the sweetened condensed milk version is dense and chewy.
 Here is Ina Garten’s recipe on FoodNetwork.com:

-I strongly recommend dipping the bottoms in chocolate.
-You can add some chopped nuts if you’d like (almonds come to mind for obvious reasons), but they’re not really necessary.
+We strongly recommend dipping the bottoms in chocolate.
+You can add some chopped nuts if you’d like (almonds come to mind), too.

 Note: This recipe is not perfect.
 Some people have experienced these cookies forming runny puddles around the coconut when baking.
-(I was one of them.)
-Many, many explanations have been given for this, from a too-humid day to over mixing the egg whites.
+Many explanations have been given for this, from a too-humid day to over mixing the egg whites.
 But the most likely explanation is that there is simply a tad too much liquid in the batter, and the simplest remedy is to 1) use just one egg white, and 2) add a small amount of flour to the batter before mixing in the egg whites. (about a tablespoon should do it).
-The batter should be very stiff!
+The batter should be very stiff.

 Meringue cookies are another simple-yet-delicious egg white cookie.
 They’re light as air, crunchy on the outside and chewy in the middle.
 You can put almost anything in them.
 For Christmas, crushed peppermint candy makes an excellent addition.
 Nuts and dried fruit are also nice, and almost make them a healthy cookie (protein and fiber!).
-Here’s the recipe I use, and it could not be easier.
+Here’s an easy recipe that's pretty much foolproof.